CloudFront CDN

 }

-This is a tool of last resort.
-It is powerful, but building application logic into CloudFront -- potentially across several different Lambda@Edge functions, each of which hooks in to a different part of the HTTP request -- is a bad practice.
+However, edge functions are a tool of last resort.
+They are powerful, but building application logic into CloudFront -- potentially across several different Lambda functions, each of which hooks in to a different part of the HTTP request -- is a bad practice.
 Application logic is best kept in the application, so developers will be able to see the entire picture when developing locally.